Young-won/deepbiome/docs/source/prerequisites.rst

 :model_info: about the training method and metrics
 :architecture_info: about the architecture options
-:training_info: about the hyper-parameter for training
+:training_info: about the hyper-parameter for training (not required for testing and prediction)
-:validation_info: about the hyper-parameter for validation
+:validation_info: about the hyper-parameter for validation (not required for testing and prediction)
 :test_info: about the hyper-parameter for testing

 .. note:: You don't have to fill the options if it has a default value.